choldrim/presentation/README.md

 ## computer history

 - (first page) Computer History
     - Today, I am here to talk about computer history.
-Some of you guys maybe know that the first computer was born in 1946 in America.
+Some of you guys maybe know that the first computer was born in 1946 in America for United States Army.
     - Actually, the history of computer is not just like that.
 Today, I will bring you something about computer you haven't known before.
 - (warm up) Asking a question
     - Okay, Before we begin, let me ask you guys one question.
 Do you know how the ancient people calculate and record the numbers?